SummaryRead the full fact sheet

-The circulatory system consists of the heart, blood vessels and blood.
-The blood carries oxygen and nutrients to every cell in the body and picks up waste products (such as carbon dioxide) for removal from the body (elimination).
-The bulk of blood is made up of plasma.
-Floating in plasma are the red blood cells that carry oxygen, the white cells that form part of the immune system, and clotting cells called platelets.
+The bulk of your blood is made up of plasma.
+Floating in the plasma are the red blood cells that carry oxygen, the white cells that form part of the , and clotting cells called platelets.

-The two main ways to classify blood groups are the ABO system and the Rh system.
-Together, they make up the eight main blood groups.
-Other blood group systems exist and, to date, researchers have identified around 300 minor blood groups.
+The 2 main ways to classify blood groups are the ABO system and the Rh system.
+Together, they make up the 8 main blood groups.
+Other blood group systems exist - to date, researchers have identified more than with .

-The four different blood groups in the ABO system are A, B, AB and O. A person’s blood group is determined by a pair of genes, one gene inherited from each parent.
+The 4 different blood groups in the ABO system are A, B, AB and O. A person's blood group is determined by a pair of genes - one gene inherited from each parent.